zackosowski/CSVault/Articles/Unity Game Engine.md

 3. **Asset Store**: Unity features an extensive Asset Store where developers can purchase or download assets, including 3D models, animations, scripts, and audio files.
 This marketplace allows developers to enhance their projects quickly and efficiently.

-4. **Scripting**: Unity uses [[C-Sharp|C#]] as its primary programming language, enabling developers to write custom scripts to control game behavior.
+4. **Scripting**: Unity uses [[C-Sharp|C#]] as its primary [[programming language]], enabling developers to write custom scripts to control game behavior.
 The engine also supports visual scripting through tools like Unity Visual Scripting, which allows non-programmers to create game logic without writing code.

 5. **Physics and Animation**: Unity provides robust physics and animation systems, including the Unity Animator, which allows developers to create complex character animations and behaviors.
 Its built-in physics engine supports realistic movement and interactions between objects.